-Additionally, what a government agency wants to fund is subject to political pressures.
+Additionally, what a government agency wants to fund is subject to political pressure.
 An agency may see the need to fund elder care, but the political interests of the moment may favor well-baby care; in response to the political climate, the agency may be required (or feel pressure) to follow the interests of the day.
-Also unlike foundations, which are essentially autonomous and can make their own decisions about what to fund, government agencies have to align grants programs with government's priorities.
-For international funding, this can play out in the form of some countries and regions receiving more than others because of national interests.
+Also unlike foundations, which are essentially autonomous and can make their own decisions about what to fund, government agencies have to align grants programs with the government's priorities.
+For international funding, this can play out in the form of some countries and regions receiving more funding than others because of national interests.

 What does all of this mean for you, the potential grantee?
-It means you'll need to stay abreast of what is happening with your country's budget and political climate if you are interested in applying for government funding.
+It means you need to stay abreast of what is happening with your country's budget and political climate if you are interested in receiving government funding.
 You can do this by following the news, by establishing and maintaining relationships with staff at government agencies, and by paying close attention to government funding trends.
 If you are interested in receiving grants from foreign governments, it means you'll need to do the same level of research and monitoring of the foreign government's political climate and funding trends.